timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Primitives_PopupPositioning_PopupPositionerParameters_Gravity.md

 #### Property Value
+<a href="T_Avalonia_Controls_Primitives_PopupPositioning_PopupGravity">PopupGravity</a>

+## Remarks
-<a href="T_Avalonia_Controls_Primitives_PopupPositioning_PopupGravity">PopupGravity</a>If a corner gravity is specified (e.g. 'BottomRight' or 'TopLeft'), then the popup will be placed towards the specified gravity; otherwise, the popup will be centered over the anchor point on any axis that had no gravity specified.
+If a corner gravity is specified (e.g. 'BottomRight' or 'TopLeft'), then the popup will be placed towards the specified gravity; otherwise, the popup will be centered over the anchor point on any axis that had no gravity specified.

 ## See Also